British royal family: Funding

-Senior members of the royal family, who represent the monarch, draw their income from public funds known as the sovereign grant.
-The sovereign grant is an annual payment of the British government to the monarch.
+Senior members of the royal family, who represent the monarch, draw their income from public funds known as the Sovereign Grant, an annual payment of the British government to the monarch.
 It comes from the revenues of the Crown Estate, which are commercial properties owned by the Crown.
-It is common belief amongst the British public that funding for the royal family comes from taxpayers' money, but this is not the case.
-The revenue of the crown estate actually far exceeds the amount provided in the sovereign grant.
 Members of the royal family who receive money from the sovereign grant must be accountable to the public for it and are not allowed to make money from their name.
+The monarch also receives the income of the Duchy of Lancaster, and the Prince of Wales from the Duchy of Cornwall.

-The security of the royal family is not paid from the sovereign grant but is usually met instead by the Metropolitan Police.
+The security expenses for the royal family are typically covered by the Metropolitan Police rather than the sovereign grant.
 The royal family, the Home Office, and the Metropolitan Police decide which members have a right to taxpayer-funded police security.
-Extended members do not retain automatic right to protection; in 2011, Princesses Beatrice and Eugenie ceased receiving police security.
+Extended members do not retain automatic right to protection; in 2011 Princesses Beatrice and Eugenie ceased receiving police security.

 Residences

 The sovereign's official residence in London is Buckingham Palace.
 Announcements of the births and deaths of members of the royal family are traditionally attached to its front railings.
 Both Buckingham Palace and Windsor Castle, the monarch's weekend home in Berkshire, are used to host state visits.
 The Palace of Holyroodhouse and Hillsborough Castle serve as official royal residences when the monarch is in Scotland or Northern Ireland, respectively.

-Clarence House served as the official residence of Charles III when he was Prince of Wales from 2003 until he inherited the throne on 8 September 2022.
+Clarence House served as the official residence of Charles III from 2003, when he was Prince of Wales, until he ascended to the throne on 8 September 2022.
 Another London residence of his when Prince of Wales was St James's Palace, which he shared with the Princess Royal and Princess Alexandra.
 Princess Alexandra also resides at Thatched House Lodge in Richmond.
 The King also privately owns Sandringham House in Norfolk and Balmoral Castle in Aberdeenshire, which are his personal property.
 He inherited them from Elizabeth II upon her death.

-The Prince and Princess of Wales and the Duke and Duchess of Gloucester have their official residences and offices at apartments in Kensington Palace, London.
-The Duke and Duchess of Kent reside in Wren House in the grounds of Kensington Palace.
-The Duke and Duchess of Sussex's official residence in the United Kingdom is Frogmore Cottage, near Windsor.
-The Duke of York lives at the Royal Lodge in Windsor Great Park, while the Duke and Duchess of Edinburgh reside at Bagshot Park in Surrey.
+The Prince and Princess of Wales and the Duke and Duchess of Gloucester have their official London residences and offices at apartments in Kensington Palace, London.
+The former and their children officially moved into Adelaide Cottage in Windsor Home Park in September 2022.
+The Duke of Kent resides in Wren House in the grounds of Kensington Palace.
+Andrew Mountbatten-Windsor lives at the Royal Lodge in Windsor Great Park, while the Duke and Duchess of Edinburgh reside at Bagshot Park in Surrey.